NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 This bucket is also used to store the Matching Condition file.
 You can read more about it in the [Matching Conditions File](#matching-conditions-file) below.

+**Note:** This bucket must be in the same region as the FSxN file system.

 #### Create an SNS Topic
 Since the way this program sends alerts is via an SNS topic, you need to either create SNS topic, or use an existing one.

+**Note:** This SNS topic must be in the same region as the FSxN file system.

 #### Endpoints for AWS Services
 If you deploy this as a Lambda function, you will have to attach it to the VPC that your FSx file system resides